 What every internal medicine app needs

-Another must-have in a mobile health application, according to Jayani, is ease of migration.
-“In case of migrating from one platform to another, it helps tremendously if the platform follows the industry standard workflow of the software development and system integration.
+Another must-have in a mobile health application, according to Jayani, is the ease of migration.
+“In case of migrating from one platform to another, it helps tremendously if the platform follows the industry-standard workflow of the software development and system integration.
 That will save a lot of headaches.”

-If a physician is searching for the best internal medicine apps for reference, clinical-decision support or organizational purposes, however, ease of use, accessibility and reputable medical information are more likely to top the list of priorities.
+If a physician is searching for the best internal medicine apps for reference, clinical-decision support, or organizational purposes, however, ease of use, accessibility, and reputable medical information is more likely to top the list of priorities.

 The following resources are among the favorite apps for internal medicine providers:

 Medscape is a go-to comprehensive medical resource for many internal medicine professionals.
 The app provides an easy way to research medical conditions, procedures, and drugs.
 Available for iPhone and Android, the Medscape app provides evidence-based reviews of clinical presentations and treatment for more than 4,000 conditions and diseases.

 Users can also choose from companion apps, such as Medscape CME and the Medscape MedPulse News app.